Maps / Navigational Aids

 The new markers on posts have a potoroo paw print.

 The Kattamorda does not need to be traversed in its entirely all at once.
 There are many ways to enjoy a short part of the trail as an "out-and-back" or in a loop, by connecting it with other trails such as the Bibbulmun Track.
-In the coming months, we aim to add several gpx/kml files to this site that can be freely downloaded, which will offer some of these shorter hiking options.

 Download the full Kattamorda gpx via links below: